LEARNAcademy/syllabus/javascript/conditionals.md

 // output: false
 ```

-**Relational operators** looks for a relationship between two values.
-A Boolean value is returned.
+**Relational operators** look for a relationship between two values and Boolean value is returned.

 ```javascript
 // greater than